Por amarte así (TV series): Production

 Production of the series began on October 3, 2016.
-It is the first production of Endemol, Azteka Films (aka Ganas de Hacer Ficcion) with Telefe, created by Claudio Lacelli and Carolina Parmo and produced by Endemol.
+It is the first production of Endemol, Azteka Films (a.k.a.
+Ganas de Hacer Ficcion) with Telefe, created by Claudio Lacelli and Carolina Parmo and produced by Endemol.

 The production began filming in Buenos Aires, Argentina.
 The series was recorded at the Estudios Mayor in Palermo Hollywood in the city of Buenos Aires, Argentina, although some scenes from the series were recorded in the city's surrounding area.
 At the beginning of production, the actors were Gabriel Corrado, Aylin Prandi, Catherine Fulop, Brenda Asnicar, Gastón Soffritti, Maite Zumelzú, Héctor Bidonde, Sergio Goycoechea, Sergio Surraco, Olivia Viggiano, Facundo Gambandé, among others.